 EDITORS

 Aleksandra (Sasha) Restifo is the Bhagwan Mahavir Director of Jain Studies and an Assistant Professor of Religious Studies at Florida International University in Miami, Florida, USA.
-She holds a PhD from Yale University and specializes in Jain intellectual culture, with a focus on Prakrit and Sanskrit literature.
+She received her PhD from Yale University and held a postdoctoral research position at the University of Oxford.
+Her research focuses on Jain intellectual culture, with a focus on Prakrit and Sanskrit literature.
 Her book, The Theater of Renunciation: Emotion and the Self in Medieval Jainism (forthcoming with Columbia University Press), has been awarded the Claremont Publication Prize for the Study of Religion by the Institute for Religion, Culture, and Public Life at Columbia University.
 Through close readings of understudied philosophical texts, dramas, and monastic rulebooks, dating primarily from the eleventh to thirteenth centuries, The Theater of Renunciation explores arguments medieval Jains made about reality through theater.

 Dr. Restifo has received fellowships from the Indian Council for Cultural Relations, Arts and Humanities Master’s Scholarship at SOAS, American Institute of Indian Studies, and South Asian Studies Council at Yale.
 Her research has appeared in edited volumes and peer-reviewed journals, including the Journal of Indian Philosophy and the International Journal of Jaina Studies.
-She held postdoctoral research positions at the University of Oxford and the Hebrew University of Jerusalem.
 She has served as the chief editor of the Jain Journal since 2026.

 Ellen Gough is an Associate Professor of Religion at Emory University in Atlanta, Georgia, USA.
 She received her B.A. in Religious Studies from the University of Wisconsin-Madison, her M.A. in the Study of Religion from SOAS, University of London, and her Ph.D. in Asian Religions from Yale University.
 Her work focuses on Jain ritual, sacred space, narratives, and material culture.
 Most of her research combines ethnographic and historical approaches and draws upon sources in Gujarati, Hindi, Sanskrit, and Prakrit.